takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

    As you know, programmers dislike routine work.
 I also dislike it VERY much.
+   I'd like someone to be my secretary and do tedious tasks for me.

 Let's create a **secretary**!!
 ==============================
 .. revealjs-notes::

-   I want someone to do my bothersome tasks instead of me like a secretary.
    Let's make it.
    Because I'm a programmer.